 Put Feedback into a Personal Brand during Your Job Search

 These dissonances, as they’re often called by psychologists, are painful.
 And not getting defensive is difficult.
 So keep a level head and show appreciation for this feedback.
 After all, you’re going to use it to get better at what you do.
-The following sections help you figure out how to improve negative perceptions and build on positive perceptions.

 Negative perceptions can really get in the way of advancing your career, so you need to be on the lookout for them.
 Sometimes you can’t do much to change innate parts of your personality, but as long as you’re aware of them, you can manage them effectively.
 Consider the following strategies when faced with negative perceptions that may be a detriment to your personal brand:

 Behave in the opposite way.
 If you received feedback for being too cocky, then perhaps you don’t have to show your confidence quite so much.
 Avoid self-aggrandizing language and tone down the confidence.
 If your feedback was that you’re passive or indecisive, then maybe you should speak more loudly or be the first one to speak at a meeting or networking event.

 Anticipate dissonance and admit it upfront.
 If you know what the top three misperceptions about you are, you can anticipate situations where these dissonances may occur.
 The best way to dissolve any potential bad feelings is to admit your weakness upfront: “I tend to get very excited about this topic, so if I come across as impulsive or hyper, just let me know and I’ll check myself.”